eliorc/tavolo/README.rst

 --------

 | tavolo's API is straightforward and adopting its modules is as easy as it gets.
-| In tavolo, you'll find implementations for basic layers like `PositionalEncoding`_ to complex modules like the Transformer's
+| In tavolo, you'll find implementations for basic like `PositionalEncoding`_ and non-layer implementations that
-  `MultiHeadedAttention`_.
-You'll also find non-layer implementations that can ease development, like the `LearningRateFinder`_.
+  can ease development, like the `LearningRateFinder`_.
-| For example, if we wanted to add head a Yang-style attention mechanism into our model and look for the optimal learning rate, it would look something like:
+| For example, if we wanted to add head a Yang-style attention mechanism into our model and look for the optimal
+  learning rate, it would look something like:

 .. code-block:: python3